Overview

 Remarks:

-transaction has access to
+deposit_for_burntransaction has access to callreplace_deposit_for_burn - The new

-, and mints USDC to the recipient for valid messages.
+Handles an incoming message that has already been verified bymessage_transmitter, and mints USDC to the recipient for valid messages.
 This

-function can only be called with a mutable reference to a Receipt
+function can only be called with a mutable reference to a Receipt object,

 which can only be created via a call with a valid message to the

-function.
+message_transmitter::receive_message function.
 In this function

-is called with the Receipt
+MessageTransmitter::complete_receive_message is called with the Receipt to

-event to complete the message and destroy Receipt.
+emit the MessageReceived event to complete the message and destroy Receipt.

 This should be called in a single transaction after calling

-.
+message_transmitter::receive_message.
 EOAs can execute these functions in a

 single